 It’s often impossible to find time for yourself and ‘be alone’ when you’re a parent.
 We all know that.
 Kids assume that since you’re there, all your time is for them, and they can always come barging in and tell you about their own stuff without you minding or taking offense.
-And largely, that’s true, because what kind of parent denies his child attention and demands some me-time, right?
+And primarily, that’s true because what kind of parent denies his child attention and demands some me-time?

 Well, the answer to that is “a healthy one.”
-By making sure you find solitude, that you have the time you need for yourself, you’re doing your family service.
+You’re doing your family service by making sure you find solitude and have the time you need for yourself.

 1. Solitude gives us a chance to reflect.

-When there’s no one demanding our attention, we can finally pay attention to ourselves.
-To how life’s going, to what we’re satisfied with life, and what could be better.
-It also allows us to reflect on our relationship with our partner or with the children.
-When you’re parenting 24/7, you don’t really have the time (or let’s be honest, the patience) to actually analyze this or to try and find a better parent or spouse.
-That’s because parenting is done on survival mode.
+When no one demands our attention, we can finally pay attention to ourselves.
+How life’s going, what we’re satisfied with, and what could be better.
+It also allows us to reflect on our relationship with our partners or children.
+When you’re parenting 24/7, you don’t really have the time (or, let’s be honest, the patience) to analyze this or find a better parent or spouse.
+That’s because parenting is done in survival mode.
 It’s much more basic, and often, it’s just a long to-do list.

 By reflecting on the good and the bad of our relationships, we get the chance to improve them and thus become better parents.